Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Abstract

 \section{Abstract}

 Strain engineering enables quantum confinement in pristine graphene without degrading its intrinsic mobility and spin coherence.
-Here, we extend previously proposed strain-induced charge--qubit architectures by incorporating spin degrees of freedom through Rashba spin–orbit coupling (RSOC) and Zeeman fields, enabling spin--qubit operation in single--layer graphene (SLG).
-In a graphene $p$–$n$ junction, a strain--induced nanobubble generates a pseudo-magnetic field that forms double quantum dots with gate--tunable level hybridization.
-Tight-binding quantum transport simulations and a four-band model reveal two distinct avoided crossings: spin--conserving gaps at zero detuning and spin--flip gaps at finite detuning, the latter increasing with SOC strength while the former decreases.
-Time--domain simulations confirm detuning--dependent Rabi oscillations corresponding to these two operational regimes.
-These results demonstrate that strain--induced confinement combined with tunable SOC provides a viable mechanism for coherent spin manipulation in pristine graphene, positioning strained SLG as a promising platform for scalable spin-based quantum technologies.
+Here, we extend previously proposed strain-induced charge-qubit architectures by incorporating spin degrees of freedom through Rashba spin-orbit coupling and Zeeman fields, enabling spin-qubit operation in single-layer graphene.
+In a graphene $p$-$n$ junction, a strain-induced nanobubble generates a pseudomagnetic field that forms double quantum dots with gate-tunable level hybridization.
+Tight-binding quantum transport simulations and a four-band model reveal two distinct avoided crossings: spin-conserving gaps at zero detuning and spin-flip gaps at finite detuning, the latter increasing with spin-orbit coupling strength while the former decreases.
+Time-domain simulations confirm detuning-dependent Rabi oscillations corresponding to these two operational regimes.
+These results demonstrate that strain-induced confinement combined with tunable spin-orbit coupling provides a viable mechanism for coherent spin manipulation in pristine graphene, positioning strained single-layer graphene as a promising platform for scalable spin-based quantum technologies.